Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Inferring ALP DM Parameters from supervised regression

 \section{Inferring ALP DM Parameters from supervised regression}

-The central motivation for this part of the work is to explore machine learning as a rapid and accurate approach to complement traditional methods in constraining ALP-mediated DM properties.
-Given a set of NS observables (our features) and the corresponding DM parameters from our analysis (our labels), the task reduces to learning a mapping between them.
-This constitutes a classic supervised regression problem in machine learning.
+The central motivation for this part of the work is to explore machine learning as a rapid and accurate approach to complement traditional methods in inferring ALP-mediated dark-matter properties.
+Given a set of neutron-star observables derived from the mass--radius curve (our features) and the corresponding dark-matter parameters (our labels), the task reduces to learning the inverse mapping between them.
+This constitutes a supervised interpolation problem within a high-dimensional parameter space.

-Our aim is to train a model that, once established, can take new observational data for NSs and provide point estimates for the most likely values of $m_\chi$ and $q_f$ consistent with those observations.
-By showing that a machine learning model can effectively invert this complex relationship with high precision, we demonstrate a proof-of-concept methodology that may serve as a foundation for future astrophysical analyses and searches for new physics.
+Our aim, therefore, is to train a model that interprets the geometry of the MR curve derived from the growing population of NS observations.
+To achieve this, we employed a random row-wise training strategy.
+Our extensive simulations create a dense grid covering the physically relevant parameter space ($m_\chi \in [0, 1000]~\mathrm{GeV}$, $q_f \in [0.00, 0.06]~\mathrm{GeV}$).
+Since our dataset contains millions of configurations densely sampling this domain, we assume that any future astrophysical observation will statistically correspond to a physical configuration that falls within the manifold spanned by our training set.
+In this context, learning the local mapping $(M, R, \Lambda) \rightarrow (m_\chi, q_f)$ is the appropriate task.

-Our machine learning workflow is designed to ensure scientific rigor, high performance, and robustness against common methodological pitfalls.
 The entire process, from data preparation to final model evaluation, is summarized in the flowchart in Figure~\ref{ML_0}.

 Data Preparation and Preprocessing:- To develop a model relating physical observables to DM parameters, we merged datasets corresponding to ``stiff'' and ``soft'' EoS and introduced a categorical \texttt{EoS\_type} feature.
 This allowed a balanced train-test split and prevented model bias, enhancing the ability of gradient-boosted trees to characterize different data sub-groups.
 The resulting structure enabled a more optimally tuned weighted ensemble in AutoGluon~\cite{agtabular}.
 To manage the large dataset (over 11 million rows), we reduced its memory footprint by approximately 46\% through downcasting of numerical data types~\cite{mckinney-proc-scipy-2010} without loss of precision.
 Subsequently, model training was conducted on a representative uniform sample of 3 million rows to overcome memory limitations while still capturing key non-linear relationships.
 Standard preprocessing steps included handling of missing (NaN) values and duplicate entries.
 To avoid data leakage, confounding columns such as dataset identifiers and alternative target variables (e.g., $q_f$ when predicting $m_\chi$) were explicitly dropped prior to the train-test split.